 Click through the steps that appear on the page, inserting your USB security key and pressing the button on it when you’re asked to do so.

-The next time you log into Dropbox from Chrome, you’ll be prompted to insert your USB security key and press its button.
+The next time you log into Dropbox, you’ll be prompted to insert your USB security key and press its button.
 If you don’t have it or your browser doesn’t support it, you can use a code sent to you via SMS or generated by a mobile authenticator app instead.

 How Set Up U2F for Your GitHub Account